flea89/golddigger/planning/rfc.md

 Goal of Goldigger:

 - Resolve problems stated above
-- Should be easy to be self hosted and run on major paas (GCP, AWS and Azure)
+- Should be easy to be self hosted on premis ( or on your raspeberry pi in your cupboard :) )
+- Should be easy to deploy to GCP, AWS, Azure and Vercel.

 # Proposed Solution (MVP)